-Tanja Engelberts (1987) lives and works in The Hague (The Netherlands).
+Tanja Engelberts (b.
+1987, Deventer) lives and works in The Hague (The Netherlands).
 She graduated from a master fine art at Chelsea College of Art & Design after studying sculpture and monumental arts in both the Netherlands and Japan.

-In January 2019 Tanja will start a two year residency at the Rijksakademie in Amsterdam.
+Since January 2019, Tanja is doing a two-year residency at the Rijksakademie in Amsterdam.

 Her works are included in the collections (a.o.) of De Brauw Blackstone Westbroek (NL), Clifford Chance (UK), Nationale Nederlanden (NL) and the Ucross Foundation (USA).

 At the core of her artistic practice is the perception of landscape through photography and materiality.
 How do you show the experience of a landscape, and the many layers like history, economics and culture that make up a place?
 She is always looking for ways to explore these questions.